 The weighted method involves covering microgreen seeds with a hard surfaced material and placing weight on that material to push the seeds onto the growing media.

-The tray separator (explained in detail below) doesn't have to be black as you can use a towel or something else to exclude light to the seeds.
+The tray separator (explained below) doesn’t have to be black, as you can use a towel or something else to exclude light from the seeds.

 How To Germinate Microgreens: The Weighted Blackout Method